How to Start Homeschooling in Miami

 Time4Learning Curriculum for Homeschooling in Miami

 Homeschoolers in Miami-Dade County have a variety of curriculum options to choose from.
 But as more families begin their homeschooling journey, online curricula is becoming the top choice.
 Time4Learning is an online homeschool curriculum that provides all the core subjects that meet national standards.
-Additionally, parents have a wide selection of homeschool electives available.
+Additionally, parents have a wide selection of foreign language courses available.

 New and veteran homeschoolers choose Time4Learning because of its ease of use, affordability and parental resources.
 Students love our program because of the fun activities and engaging video lessons.
 If you’re homeschooling in Miami, you’ll also find that it is an effective product on its own or as part of a Florida Umbrella School.
 Additional benefits that parents and students enjoy, include: